Emmie Hine

 Global Health in the Age of AI: Charting a Course for Ethical Implementation and Societal Benefit

-In this epic preprint, we distill learnings from our conference in Venice and propose core infrastructure requirements for ethical AI implementation in healthcare.
+In this epic paper, we distill learnings from our conference in Venice and propose core infrastructure requirements for ethical AI implementation in healthcare.

 Read More -